meysamraz/analyzing-amazon-books-related-to-data-science/README.md

 # Analyzing books related to Data science

 Books can be a very good source for learning data science.
 In this project, I tried to analyze the data of 1000 books about data science collected from Amazon

+# What is the purpose of this analysis ?
+- ## Get to know the books related to data science that are sold on Amazon
+- ## Find the best books based on user reviews related to data science and related fields

 # Project overview :